McGinnis Venture Competition

 Undergraduate track winners are also awarded a place in the CMU Venture Challenge.

-*Investments are awarded in the form of a convertible note.
+*Investments are awarded in the form of a SAFE.
 The remaining $3,500 will sponsor the CMU Venture Challenge.

 The competition includes coaches for each team that declares participation in the McGinnis Venture Competition via our online platform.
 The Swartz Center staff will match the appropriate team with an appropriate coach.
 If a team is not registered by the deadline the Swartz Center cannot guarantee that a coach will be assigned.